-Commission for Education in Nursing (ACEN)
+Accreditation Commission for Education in Nursing, Inc.

-3390 Peachtree Road NE, Suite 1400
+3390 Peachtree Rd.
+NE, Suite 1400

-Atlanta, Georgia 30326
+Atlanta, Georgia, 30326

 Nursing applicants will be required to take TEAS Version V- Test of Essential Academic Skills, for qualification and ranking.
-Also, the Nursing Specialized Admissions Orientation will be MANDATORY under Pre-Program Specific Requirements.
+Also, the Nursing Specialized Admissions Orientation will be mandatory under Pre-Program Specific Requirements.

 Upon successful completion – (80% correct responses), of the Quiz a student will be able to download a Certificate verifying their completion of the online Nursing Specialized Admissions Orientation.
-The Nursing Specialized Admissions Orientation is a mandatory Pre-Program Specific Requirement for June 2013 ranking.
+The Nursing Specialized Admissions Orientation is a mandatory Pre-Program Specific Requirement for ranking.

 Students who apply for the Vocational Nursing Program (VNP), housed on the Mission Del Paso Campus, also go through a specialized admission process which is referred to as “ranking.”
 The VNP is three semesters in length requiring 12 months to complete.
 Approximately 25 students are admitted into the VNP every spring and fall semester.
 Students who complete this program receive a Vocational Nursing Certificate and are eligible to sit for the NCLEX-VN licensing exam.